Prompt Rules

 Assign rule action

-Use the action dropdown selector next to the rule name (or labeled Set action for single-rule detectors), and select an action to apply when the rule conditions match.
+In the action dropdown next to the rule name (or labeled Set action for single-rule detectors), select an action to apply when the rule conditions match.

 Apply detector changes

-- Click Cancel to discard current changes and close the rule editor.
+- Click Cancel to discard your changes and close the rule editor.

 - Disabling a detector by clicking the corresponding highlighted button removes it from the policy but preserves your detector configuration changes.